ktpeace/tip-calculator/README.md

 1. Clone from Github
 2. `cd` into project directory in bash/command line
-3. Run `npm install` to install dependencies
+3. `npm install` to install dependencies
-4. Run `npm start` to run site with React
+4. `npm start` to run the app in development mode
     - Open http://localhost:3000 to view it in your browser
     - The page will reload when you make changes
     - You may also see any lint errors in the console

 ## Acknowledgements